Many of these suggestions can be implemented easily and quickly. But the true obstacle to implementing these ideas will be your own inner biases.

-As a trader, your number one job is that of a Risk Manager.
+As a trader, your number one job is that of a risk manager.
 You must control and minimize risk at all times.
 This should be your primary objective.
+If the risk can be managed, traders can open themselves up to making profits in the market.
 Everything else is secondary to that.
-This concept is difficult for some traders to really get a hold of, but it is an essential ingredient for success in the market.
-In this article, I will discuss 5 ways to control risk when trading forex.

-So, what’s the difference?
 A hard stop loss is active in the market and will be executed upon when prices reach that level.
 It is automatic and doesn’t require the trader to do anything more once it has been placed.
-A mental stop loss is typically defined as a level at which a trader has decided to exit the trade, but has not initiated a stop loss order in the market.
+Proper placement of the stop-loss is the key and is usually determined by analysis that determines when you will be wrong on the trade.

-When it comes to trading the FX Markets there is no guarantee that you will make money.
+When it comes to trading the FX markets there is no guarantee that you will make money.
 However, I can almost guarantee you that if you do not use leverage responsibly, then you will blow up your account at some point in your trading career.
-This is not at all to scare you, but rather to prepare you so that you learn to have a healthy respect for risk.
+This is not at all to scare you, but rather to prepare you so that you learn to have a healthy respect for leverage.

-A few examples would include the US Non-Farm payroll report that comes out the first Friday of every month.
+A few examples would include the US Non-Farm Payrolls report that comes out the first Friday of every month.
 And another example would be a Central Bank rate statement.

 By adhering to it, you will be relatively safe from blowing up your account from a black swan event or just a normal string of losing trades.
 Many times, new traders neglect the highly adverse effect of a large drawdown on recovery.
 For example, a 20% drawdown requires a 25% return to recover to break even.
 A 30% drawdown requires a 42% return to recover to break even.
 And a 50% drawdown requires a whopping 100% return to recover to break even.

 One type of risk that many traders do not discuss often enough, is the risk associated with overtrading.
-Often times, traders will focus on scalping or short-term day trading strategies, because they have a misguided belief that the more often they trade, the more money they can make in the markets.
+Oftentimes, traders will focus on scalping or short-term day trading strategies, because they have a misguided belief that the more often they trade, the more money they can make in the markets.
 This is not only untrue, but it can be dangerous to your bottom line.

 In this article, we discussed five ways that you can start controlling risk when trading forex.
 Many of these suggestions can be implemented quite easily and quickly.
-But the true obstacle to implementing these ideas will be your own inner self-biases.
+But the true obstacle to implementing these ideas will be your own inner biases.

-Any professional forex trader that has been around the markets for a while will tell you that Risk control is paramount to long-term viability and success in the markets.
+Any professional forex trader that has been around the markets for a while will tell you that risk control is paramount to long-term viability and success in the markets.
 It is your job as a trader to take the necessary steps to ensure your survival.
 Remember, it’s not the return ON your capital that is the most important thing.
 It’s the return OF your capital that is the most important.